wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/4-dataverse-relationships.md

-Before we build the final AccidentTable,* it is beneficial to understand the different type of relationships.
+Before we build the final *AccidentTable*, it is beneficial to understand the different type of relationships.
 As mentioned earlier in the module we will need to build the following relationships between our custom tables:

 - There will be a one-to-many relationship from the location table (LocationTable) to our main accident table (AccidentTable)